jkcrw/gengo/README.md

 # Rosita
-Rosita is a collection of NLP-powered tools I use to automate and track my Japanese, Spanish, and Chinese language studies.
+Rosita is a collection of NLP-powered natlang learning tools and progress tracking utils.
 It contains the following modules:

 ```
 ├── _arc      Archived code/assets.